ECB to stay put, keep door open for more stimulus

 "We think the ECB will signal that it stands ready to act if needed, and that the door is open for further easing but more likely at the December or January meetings," economists at JP Morgan said in a note to clients.

-Euro zone economic growth is slowing again, with even powerhouse Germany seeing a recent string of poor data, and one of the ECB's favored gauges of inflation expectations, the five-year, five-year euro zone breakeven forward EUIL5YF5Y=R, has fallen to 1.7 percent from 1.85 percent in July.
+Euro zone economic growth is slowing again, with even powerhouse Germany seeing a recent string of poor data, and one of the ECB's favoured gauges of inflation expectations, the five-year, five-year euro zone breakeven forward, has fallen to 1.7 percent from 1.85 percent in July.

 Lending surveys have continued to improve, however, providing some ammunition for ECB President Mario Draghi to argue that QE is finding its way into the real economy and does not urgently need to be adjusted.